roc-lang/roc/TUTORIAL.md

 Let's move out of the REPL and create our first Roc application.

-Create a new file called `Hello.roc` and put this inside it:
+Create a new file called `Hello.roc` and put the following lines of code inside it:

 ```coffee
 app "hello"